RevinderDev/revinderdev.github.io/content/python_subclass.md

 TypeError: FileHandler.__init_subclass__() missing 1 required keyword-only argument: 'file_type'
 ```

 Nice!
-It fileed an error during importing module, not when trying to instantiate the class!
+It threw an error during importing module, not when trying to instantiate the class!

 Anyways, back to the example.
 Remember that we defined everything inside a python module and we now want our client to use our file to well.. file!
 Let's expose that for him.